Steff-C/sql-challenge/README.md

 # sql-challenge
 SQL Homework 09

-Files contain items such as Quick DBD export
+The File folder contains items such as Quick DBD export.